Costa Concordia: Description

 Costa Concordia was 290.20 m long, had a beam of 35.50 m and drew 8.20 m of water.
-She had a Diesel-electric power plant consisting of six 12-cylinder Wärtsilä 12V46C four-stroke medium-speed Diesel generating sets with a combined output of 102780 hp.
+She had a diesel-electric power plant consisting of six 12-cylinder Wärtsilä 12V46C four-stroke medium-speed diesel generating sets with a combined output of 102780 hp.
 These main generators provided power for all shipboard consumers from propulsion motors to hotel functions such as lighting and air conditioning.
 The ship was propelled by two 21-megawatt electric motors coupled to fixed-pitch propellers.
 Her design service speed was 19.6 kn, but during sea trials, she achieved a speed of 23 kn.

 Layout

-Costa Concordia had 13 public decks, each named after a European state.
+Costa Concordia had 13 public decks, each named after a European country.
 Deck 1 was the lowest:

 Amenities

 Costa Concordia was outfitted with approximately 1,500 cabins; 505 with private balconies, and 55 with direct access to the Samsara Spa, which were considered Spa staterooms; 58 suites had private balconies and 12 had direct access to the spa.
 Costa Concordia had one of the world's largest exercise facility areas at sea, the Samsara Spa, a two-level, 6000 m2 fitness center, with gym, a thalassotherapy pool, sauna, Turkish bath and a solarium.
 The ship had four swimming pools, two with retractable roofs, five Jacuzzis, five spas, and a poolside movie theatre on the main pool deck.
 There were also five on-board restaurants, with Club Concordia and Samsara taking reservations-only dining.
 There were thirteen bars, including a cigar and cognac bar and a coffee and chocolate bar.
 Entertainment options included a three-level theatre, casino, a futuristic disco, a children's area equipped with video games and a basketball court.
-She also had aboard a Grand Prix motor racing simulator and an internet café.
+She also had onboard a Grand Prix motor racing simulator and an internet café.